-- Here is where an insurance underwriter will be looking for additional medications which, when combined with Zyrtec, could provide insight on the severity of your allergies.
+- Here is where an insurance underwriter will be looking for additional medications, which, when combined with Zyrtec, could provide insight into the severity of your allergies.

 - Have any of those medications changed in the past 12 months in any way?

 - In the past two years, have you been hospitalized for any reason?

 - In the past 12 months, have you used any tobacco or nicotine products?